erobertsdev/Term-Tracker-Mobile-App/readme.md

 # Term Tracker Mobile App
 ## Created as project for Mobile Application Development course

 Created with Java, SQLite using Android Studio.
+Features reminders and alerts via push notifications, a SQLite database for storage, ability to add unlimited classes, courses, etc.

 This was my first attempt at making a UI for Android so it's pretty ugly.

 Project can be downloaded and run w/ Android Studio

 ### Screenshots